William Cumming Rose: Career

-Rose taught for a time at University of Pennsylvania with Alonzo Taylor.
+Rose taught for a time at University of Pennsylvania with Alonzo E. Taylor.
 Taylor recommended him to University of Texas Galveston Medical School to organize a department of biochemistry.
 In 1922, he went to the University of Illinois as professor of physiological chemistry, a title which was changed to professor of biochemistry in 1936.
 From 1922 to 1955 he transformed his department into a center of excellence for the training of biochemists.

 At Illinois, Rose focused his research work on amino acid metabolism and nutrition.
 He found that the 19 amino acids then known were not sufficient for growth, and this led to his discovery in 1935 of the last of the common amino acids, α-amino-β-hydroxy-n-butyric acid, later named threonine.
 His studies also distinguished the amino acids that are absolutely essential from those that are necessary only for optimal growth.
 His studies further led him to the point where it was "practicable to evaluate proteins in terms of their ability to meet human needs."
 In June 1949 he published "Amino Acid Requirements of Man".

 Rose served as President of the American Society of Biological Chemists from 1939 to 1941.
 He was appointed to the Food and Nutrition Board of the National Research Council, which advised government agencies on dietary recommendations.
 Rose retired from the University of Illinois in 1955.

 He recalled the role of Yale through the work of Samuel William Johnson, Chittenden, and Mendel in 1977 with the article "Recollections of personalities involved in the early history of American biochemistry".
 Further, he recounted the biochemical advances he witnessed in "How did it happen".